 Much to my surprise and chagrin, Fall is fast approaching.
-I love Fall everyone loves Fall: if you were to take a poll, each pollee’s face would scrunch with happiness, and they would hold their arms tight like they were wrapped in a fuzzy blanket, while using words like “football” and “pumpkins” and “jeans-and-hoodies” but, see, I’m not finished with summer yet.
+I love Fall — everyone loves Fall: if you were to take a poll, each pollee’s face would scrunch with happiness, and they would hold their arms tight like they were wrapped in a fuzzy blanket, while using words like “football” and “pumpkins” and “jeans-and-hoodies” — but … I’m not finished with summer yet.
 Where did August go?
 Where did June go?
 My gardens are still busting out, and I’m sooo not done with tomato salads.
-Doesn’t seem to matter what I think.

 One of my favorite ingredients is the lovely leek.
 A member of the onion family, leeks lend a sweet, delicious pungency to many types of soups, including the ubiquitous potato and leek.